Painting contractors in

 Do painters need a license in Peoria, Illinois?

-Illinois requires no state painter license, but contractors doing work over $1,000 must register as Home Improvement Contractors with IDFPR, requiring a $20,000 surety bond and liability insurance.
+Illinois does not require state licensing for painters, but contractors performing work over $1,000 must register as Home Improvement Contractors with IDFPR, requiring a $20,000 surety bond and liability insurance.

 What does exterior house painting cost in Peoria?